 - Setting up automated utility payments

-- Paying suppliers and contractors automatically every month
+- Automatically paying suppliers and contractors every month

-In contrast to the way direct payment via ACH credit transactions “send” money digitally, direct payment via ACH debit arrangements authorize a recipient to “receive” money digitally.
+In contrast to the way direct payment via ACH credit transactions “send” money digitally, direct payment via ACH debit arrangements authorize a recipient to digitally “receive” money.

-No matter what type of ACH transaction is involved, ACH transfers unfold through a series of 7 steps, which begin with the money in one account and end with the money arriving in another account.
+No matter what type of ACH transfer is involved, the transaction unfolds through a series of 7 steps.
+Ultimately, the money starts out in one account and ends with the money arriving in another account.

 2. Originating Financial Institution Submits Entry